awesome-panel/awesome-panel/application/pages/home/home.md

 - A **gallery** of awesome panel applications.
 - This app as a **best practice multi page app** with a nice layout developed in Panel.

-Please **use FireFox, Safari or Edge** if you can.
-Alternatively Chrome - but it's [slower](https://github.com/bokeh/bokeh/issues/9515).
 This page does not render nicely in Internet Explorer and it's not supported.

 ## The Power of Panel

 The only way to truly understand how powerfull Panel is to play around with it.
 But if you need to be convinced first, then take a look at the first **4 minutes** of this **introduction to Panel**.
+The video is by **Philipp Rudiger**, the creator of Panel.

 Afterwards you can go to the [Panel Getting Started Guide](http://panel.pyviz.org/getting_started/index.html) or visit the [Panel Gallery](http://panel.pyviz.org/gallery/index.html) and the [Panel Reference Gallery](https://panel.pyviz.org/reference/index.html).